kmsmith137/ch_frb_l1/MANUAL.md

     (This shows up in e.g. [example3](#user-content-example3) below.)
     We're working on this next!

-  - The L1 server is fragile; if anything goes wrong (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.
+  - The L1 server is **fragile**; if anything goes wrong (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.

     I find that this is actually convenient for debugging, but for production we need to carefully enumerate corner cases and make sure that the L1 server recovers sensibly.

+    Another nuisance issue: after starting a production-scale L1 server instance, you'll need to wait ~60 seconds before sending packets, or it may crash!
+    (This is to give the L1 server enough time to do all of its initial memory allocation.)

   - The code is in a "pre-alpha" state, and serious testing will probably uncover bugs!